pydanny/pydanny-event-notes/Pycon2012/python_web_summit.rst

 * Guido van Rossum (Python)

     * I don't know much about how you guys do Python web development and want to know so I can make it easier for Python 3 conversions.
+    * There was artificial ambiguity introduced in Python 2 in regards to strings.

 * Mike Bayer (SQLAlchemy/Mako)